CodeYourFuture/syllabus/docs/html-css/week-1/lesson.md

 There are two types of units: absolute and relative units.

-- Absolute units are always the same size, even when the user zooms in on the browser.
+- Absolute units represent the same size regardless of the size of parent HTML elements or of the viewport (i.e. the visible area of the browser).
-- Relative units are based on the size of something else, such as the font size or viewport size.
+- Relative units are based on the size of something else, such as of parent HTML elements or of the viewport.
-  When the user zooms in the browser, elements using relative units will increase in size too.

 The following table contains some of the most commonly used CSS units.